jangler/oracles-randomizer/README.md

 Other small changes have been made for convenience, to simplify randomization logic, or to prevent softlocks.
 The most notable are:

-- The intro sequence and pirate cutscene are almost entirely removed.
+- The intro sequence and pirate cutscene are removed.
 - Mystical seeds grow in all seasons.
 - Seeds can be collected if the player has either a slingshot or the satchel.
-- The cliff between Eastern Suburbs and Sunken City has stairs instead of a spring flower.
+- The cliff between Eastern Suburbs and Sunken City is blocked except in spring.
 - Rosa doesn't appear in the overworld, and her portal is activated by default.
 - The diving spot at the south end of Sunken City is removed.
-- **Holding start while closing the map screen outdoors warps to the seed tree in Horon Village.** Tree warping has a one-hour cooldown unless the `-freewarp` flag is specified.
+- **Holding start while closing the map screen outdoors warps to the seed tree in Horon Village.** This also sets your save/respawn point to that screen.
+  Tree warping has a one-hour cooldown unless the `-freewarp` flag is specified.

 ## FAQ